grafana/grafana/docs/sources/developers/angular_deprecation/angular-plugins.md

 It lists the latest versions of plugins currently available in the [Plugins Catalog](https://grafana.com/plugins) which depend on Angular, and will stop working when Angular support is removed from Grafana.
 The list will be updated as more plugins migrate to React or offer migration advice.

+{{% admonition type="note" %}}
-> **Note:** We advise you to ensure you are running the latest version of plugins, as previous releases of plugins not listed here may still require AngularJS.
+We advise you to ensure you are running the latest version of plugins, as previous releases of plugins not listed here may still require AngularJS.
+{{% /admonition %}}

 We also list the year in which the plugin was last updated in the catalog and where appropriate, highlight warnings for plugins where the source repository has not been updated in a number of years and appears inactive.
 This may help indicate the likelihood of a migration being undertaken, but is informational rather than definitive.

+{{% admonition type="note" %}}
-> **Note:** Plugins were updated to include signatures in 2021, so whilst a plugin may show as having been updated at that point - the last update to its functionality or dependencies may have been longer ago.
+Plugins were updated to include signatures in 2021, so whilst a plugin may show as having been updated at that point - the last update to its functionality or dependencies may have been longer ago.
+{{% /admonition %}}

 ## What should I do with the information below?